bartosz-antosik/umfc-wave-tag/README.md

 # Support Scripts for the Speed of Recognition of Environmental Sound Sources study

-These scripts serve as a support for an experimental study carried out on **Fryderyk Chopin University of Music**.
+Scripts to support experimental study carried out in [The Department of Sound Engineering](http://www.chopin.edu.pl/en/departments-of-the-university/sound-engineering/) of [Fryderyk Chopin University of Music](http://www.chopin.edu.pl/).
 The objective of the study was to measure listener’s reaction time in the recognition of the sources of environmental sounds embedded in various acoustic sceneries.
-The secondary objective of the study was to determine whether people with musical education background recognize the sounds faster than non-musicians and whether the sound recognition reaction time is influenced by the congruency of the sound and the scenery in which the sound is presented.
+The secondary objective of the study was to determine whether people with musical (hearing training) education background recognize the sounds faster than non-musicians and whether the sound recognition reaction time is influenced by the congruency of the sound and the scenery in which the sound is presented.

 ## Input & the goal